Silverr12/DMA-CFW-Guide/README.md

 - If your speed test prompts something along the lines of `tiny PCIe algorithm`, you have made a mistake somewhere in your capabilities.
 Your card *will* still function but reads will be slower than they should be which can severely impact performance.
 - Changing some functions below acceptable bounds most likely named something including payload/size/speed **can** also slow down the reading speed of your card.
 The best course of action is to set max read request/payload sizes to 4KB
 - Another form of detection that may or may not be implemented that could be blocking your firmware is reading your device history, this can be cleaned by following [this](https://dma.lystic.dev/anticheat-evasion/clearing-device-history) post.
-- Sometimes your firmware will allow your device to work but cause a massive slowdown then BSOD your computer if it tries to read it with Arbor or Device manager.
-Unfortunately I don't know exactly where you need to go wrong for this to happen so I recommend re-doing your whole firmware.
+- Sometimes your firmware will allow your device to work but cause a massive slowdown then BSOD your computer if it tries to read it with Arbor or Device Manager.
+Unfortunately, I don't know exactly where you need to go wrong for this to happen so I recommend re-doing your whole firmware.
+I suggest keeping a stable firmware that works, on your second computer in case this happens.

 ### Once you've read through all this,